Code Review Is the New Bottleneck (And What to Do About It)

 How much time do developers spend on code review?

-Research from Google's engineering productivity team found developers spend an average of 6.4 hours per week on code review activities.
+JetBrains' State of Developer Ecosystem research found developers spend an average of 6.4 hours per week on code review activities.
 Microsoft Research puts the figure at 6-12 hours for larger organizations.
 When AI doubles PR volume, this time becomes a critical bottleneck.

 What is the optimal amount of AI-generated code?